Do I Really Have to Show My Credit Report?

 If your prospective landlord is undecided but is open to negotiations, you can offer to pay a larger security deposit or advance rent payments in order to seal the deal.

 Some landowners who are worried about bad credit ask potential tenants to find a co-signer.
 This is preferably someone with a good credit rating, who will agree to co-sign the lease for you.
 By co-signing, that person is legally bound to pay the rent if you fail to do so.
 After making payments on time for a certain number, the landlord may agree to remove the co-signer from the lease.

 The best course of action before deciding to rent an apartment is to check for yourself what they’ll find on your credit report should they ask for a copy.
 It’s easy.
 Better yet, it’s free.
 In fact, you’re entitled to get a free credit report each year from three of the aforementioned credit bureaus.

-If you find that your credit leaves a lot to be desired, what you can do is take the necessary steps to improve it.
-After all, a good credit score can help you rent an apartment the same way it can help you buy a house.
+A good credit score can help you rent an apartment and help you buy a house.
 Paying your outstanding debts and making on-time payments are always a good start.

 Still worried about how your credit report will affect your life?
 Wondering if your credit report will affect your employability?
 Click here to learn more.